dfinance/dnode/README.md

 First of all we create `pos` account, this account will be used later as `Proof of Stake` validator.

-As you see we create one account calling `bank` where we will be store all generated **WINGS** coins for start, and then 3 accounts to make them PoA validators, we need at least 3 validators because by default it's a minimum amount of PoA validators to have.
+As you see we create one account calling `bank` where we will be store all generated **dfi** coins for start, and then 3 accounts to make them PoA validators, we need at least 3 validators because by default it's a minimum amount of PoA validators to have.

 Now let's add genesis account and initiate genesis PoA validators and PoS account.